mobeets/neural-engagement/README.md

-Code for analyses and figures for paper "Learning is shaped by abrupt changes in neural engagement"
+Code for analyses and figures for paper ["Learning is shaped by abrupt changes in neural engagement"](https://www.nature.com/articles/s41593-021-00822-8) by Hennig et al. (2021)

 ## Requirements